bailliem/ida-regression/01_process_crs.md

 Plot of the distribution of patients with specific comorbidities measured at diagnosis.

+Process steps: \* Select comorbidities \* Transform data frame from wide to long \* Transform and spell out factors for plotting \* Plot counts by comorbidity

 ``` r
 crs %>%
   select(id, chf, afib, diabetes, mi) %>%